Cau-Correa/ms1/README.md

 2. [GitHub](https://github.com) Used to store the project after been pushed from Git.
 3. [Boostrap](https://getbootstrap.com/) The Bootstrap library was used throughout the project.
 4. [FontAwesome](https://fontawesome.com/) The project uses Font Awesome icons.
+5. [Google Fonts](https://fonts.google.com/) Google fonts was used to homogenize the project.

 ## Languages used
 * HTML 5
 * CSS 3
 * JavaScript

 ## Testing

 ## Deployment